 How To Apply For Curricular Practical Training

-Please make sure you are registered for the semester you wish to participate in CPT before submitting your CPT application to the Career Development Center.
-Please begin the CPT application process early.
-We recommend you start at least one month prior to your expected CPT start date.
+Please begin the Curricular Practical Training (CPT) application process early.
+We recommend you start at least one month prior to your expected start date.

-- Review the offer letter you have received and make sure you have the following items in writing from your employer must include the following items: (1) Job title, (2) job description, (3) salary, (4) number of hours you will work per week, (5) start date, (6) end date, and (7) employer’s office location.
+Secure a position.
+You will need an offer letter in order to apply for CPT.
+The offer letter from your employer must include the following items: (1) Job title, (2) job description, (3) salary, (4) number of hours you will work per week, (5) start date, (6) end date, and (7) employer’s office location.
 If you are working remotely, the offer letter should include the employer’s address AND your home address, along with confirmation that you are working remotely.
 If you do not have all of the details listed above please request these details be added, as you will not be authorized for CPT until all 7 components are confirmed in writing by the employer.
 If you will be working remotely, the offer letter must explicitly state that you will be working remotely.
 If you need help finding a position or would like to improve your interviewing skills, resume or want to learn about the expectations of American employers, we recommend that you schedule an appointment with a Career Counselor at the Career Development Center.

-E-mail or hand the the form to your future employer and ask them to complete section II, sign it and give it back to you to include in your application packet submitted to the Career Development Center.
+E-mail or hand the CPT Employer Form to your future employer and ask them to complete it, sign it (digital signatures accepted), and give it back to you.
+You will upload it in GlobalHome as part of your CPT application.

 - OIS will review your application materials to confirm if you qualify for CPT.
 If your application is approved by OIS, you will receive your work authorization documents within 10 business days.
-OIS will e-mail you to pick up your work authorization documents are ready.
+OIS will e-mail you when your work authorization documents are ready.
 You may not begin working until you have these authorization documents in hand from the OIS office; to do so would be a violation of your immigration status.

-Accept A Job Offer In Good Faith When you accept an offer, you should have every intention of honoring that commitment.
+You should always accept a job offer in good faith!
+When you accept an offer, you should have every intention of honoring that commitment.
 Accepting an offer only as a precautionary measure is misleading to the employer and may restrict opportunities for others who are genuinely interested in that employer.
 It may also harm the Career Development Center’s relationship with the employer and cause them to deny your future CPT applications.